EAS Valve Block Renew

 Remove the wiring loom/connector from the bottom of the unit.

-Use a 14mm spanner to unscrew the pressure switch.
+Use a 14mm spanner to unscrew the pressure switch (optional).

-Remove the driver unit by undoing the four allen key bolts.
+Remove the driver unit by undoing the four Allen key bolts, and disconnect the plug with the blue wires to it.

 Noting the orientation of the solenoid covers, remove the five on top and two underneath the block.

-Note the orientation of the solenoid bases for re-installation.
+Note the orientation of the solenoid bases for re-installation, and the small Diaphragm Solenoid at the right.

 As you remove each solenoid base, note the two o-rings underneath.